people-os/what-do-you-do-template/README.md

 ## What is it?

-What Do You Do? (abbr.
-WDYD) is a tool to help share your work items with others periodically and publically.
+**TL;DR "What Do You Do?" (abbr.
+WDYD) is a tool to help share your work items with others periodically and publically.**

+🚀 Say hello to "What Do You Do?"
+(WDYD)!
+The ultimate nosey, yet handy tool that keeps everyone in the loop with your team's work! 🕵️‍♂️

+With WDYD, your teammates can document their work items, making it easy for everyone to stay in the loop! 🔄

+Hop on the WDYD train and upgrade your team's communication game! 🌟

 ## How it works?